 At Goalwise, we don't recommend Hybrid Mutual Funds (or Balanced Mutual Funds) for two reasons:

-Limited choice - Instead of choosing the best Equity Funds and the best Debt Funds separately, we will be forced to choose from a limited menu of Hybrid Funds.
+Lower returns - Instead of choosing the best Equity Funds and the best Debt Funds separately, we will be forced to choose from a limited menu of Hybrid Funds.

-It is very unlikely that a fund manager would be great at stock picking, bonds picking and also managing asset allocation (how much equity vs how much debt).
+This can negatively impact our returns as it is very unlikely that a fund manager would be great at stock picking, bonds picking and also managing asset allocation (how much equity vs how much debt).

 It is like choosing a jack-of-all-trades when you can have the masters of each.